Gastric Sleeve Surgery

 Gastric Sleeve surgery is a powerful tool for weight loss and it can be the first step in a total transformation to better health, increased confidence, and a more active lifestyle.
 Weight loss surgery is a tool to help patients shed excess weight, and our team is dedicated to providing the support necessary for our patients to succeed in their journey and reach their goals.
 It is important to make lifestyle changes to maintain weight loss.
 Steps that may promote successful weight loss include:

 - Maintaining a fitness and exercise routine

-- Utilizing a supportive community, like our weight loss support groups
+- Utilizing a supportive community

 - Making an appointment with your physician or dietitian if your weight loss stalls

 - Keeping in touch with our team to assure that you stay on track

 - Staying motivated with new fitness tips, healthy recipes and weight loss inspiration, which you can find on our Facebook Page